 Live, online Dublin history & architecture Zoom talks: we go again, starting Tuesday 6th October!

-These highly informative yet highly accessible discussions are not virtual tours, in the literal sense of a live camera, wandering along the streets.
-They are instead richly illustrated, dynamic slide-talks: designed and researched by guide, writer and historian Arran Henderson of Dublin Decoded tours.
-The talks are delivered live – via the medium of a Zoom call!
-Attendance is ticketed.
+What to expect in our October Zoom Talks.
+People who attended any of our June walks will know what to expect.
+These talks are not virtual tours, in the literal sense of a live camera, wandering along the streets.
+They are instead highly informative yet accessible discussions, richly illustrated, dynamic slide-talks: designed and researched by guide, writer and local historian Arran Henderson of Dublin Decoded tours.
+The talks are delivered live – via the medium of a Zoom call.
 As well as seeing and listening to Arran deliver the material live on Zoom, each talk contains a rich and varied succession of contemporary and archival photographs, of historic maps, old topographical prints and engravings, each image chosen to shed light on aspects of the city’s history and architecture.
 You will find that, in each of our chosen areas, there are many, many such layers!
 In all of these talks walks we will look at the most beautiful and notable architecture in each area, including many fine Georgian, Victorian, Edwardian and Modern building (including Dutch Billes in the Liberties, and some Art Deco gems in Rathmines!)
 All this architecture and design history will be mingled with unexpected fragments of history; including notes on politics, religion, poverty, philanthropy, literature, history and revolution.
 No previous knowledge of Dublin architecture, or history, is required to enjoy these tours however.
 All are welcome!

-In our first Zoom talk, Tuesday 2nd June, 51 of the 52 ticket holders successfully managed to join the call.
+In our first Zoom talk, back on Tuesday 2nd June, 51 of our 52 ticket holders successfully managed to join the call.
 Please don’t be caller number 53!
 Please read the following notes and tips, to ensure a smooth and stress free experience on your Zoom history talk….

 1- When you purchase your ticket or tickets, you will receive a confirmation email for each purchase.
 This however is only a confirmation.
 It does not contain the links to access the Zoom talks.
 The link containing your Zoom invitation is only generated later, on the day of the talk itself.
-It will be sent to you in a second, separate email just 20 to 35 minutes prior to the talk.
+It will be sent to you in a second, separate email just 45- 60 minutes prior to the talk.

-4- Once you see the email, please press the link in that email to join our Zoom call, any time up to 2.44pm Irish time (14.44).
-The talk proper begins 2.45pm sharp.
-We would ask guests to ideally press the email link at least 2-4 minutes before the start of each call, just to avoid delays for other guests?
-But anything from 2-4 minutes is perfectly adequate.
+4- Once you see the email, please press the link in that email to join our Zoom call, any time up to 1.45PM Irish time (14.44).
+The talk proper begins 2pm sharp.
+We would ask guests to ideally press the email link at least 5 minutes before the start of each call, just to avoid delays for other guests?
 Thank you.

 We hope some of you can join us the ticket links to the remaining talks are all above.